 We talk elsewhere about the need to have a Social Engagement strategy within a CRM strategy, and Social CRM tools within a CRM ecosystem, but the key here is to listen.
 Listen to what existing members, donors, and stakeholders do value – and what they don’t.
 Listen to what non-member, non-donor audiences are talking about, are interested in, are enthused and frustrated by, then devise appropriate responses to support them in their professional development or their charitable aims.

 Note the importance of “what they don’t value” in this discussion.
 As a recent example, when I was talking to a client of ours about their email marketing campaign tools and messaging they were concerned that the “Unsubscribe” option in their regular bulletins may be too easy to use and were asking advice around what was acceptable.
 My advice to them was to make the option easily visible – without promoting it of course!
 The reasoning behind this advice is that if subscribers aren’t getting value from what you’re sending them then you want to know about it.

-A varied approach enables you and your members
+A varied approach enables you, your members, your donors, your supporters

 The more varied you can make your subscription options, your newsletters and marketing content, including unsubscribe options, the more quality information you can derive from the detail of subscriptions, reads, click-throughs and unsubscribes.
 Depending on the technology that you use to deliver this content, you’ll get better or worse, or different, analysis and insight into what’s being valued, and more or less flexibility to be responsive.